HomeArticlesHow ToHow to Calculate Date/Time Differences

 Common Mistakes to Avoid

 • Assuming every year has 365 days.
-Leap years add a day roughly every four years (with century exceptions — 2000 was a leap year, 1900 was not), so a naive day-count-divided-by-365 age or duration estimate drifts over long ranges.
+Leap years add a day roughly every four years, with century exceptions (2000 was a leap year, 1900 wasn't), so a day-count-divided-by-365 estimate drifts over long ranges.

 • Dividing days by 30 to estimate months.
-Months range from 28 to 31 days, so this shortcut is only ever approximate and can be off by several days for precise use cases like contract terms.
+Months run from 28 to 31 days, so this shortcut only ever approximates, and it can be off by several days for something precise like a contract term.

 • Forgetting time zones when comparing timestamps from different locations.
-Two events logged at "9:00 AM" in different time zones are not simultaneous unless you convert both to a common reference (usually UTC) first.
+Two events logged at "9:00 AM" in different time zones aren't simultaneous unless you convert both to a common reference, usually UTC, first.

 • Not accounting for midnight rollover in time durations.
 Subtracting a later clock time from an earlier one without adding 24 hours produces a negative or nonsensical result when a shift or event spans midnight.

 • Mixing up inclusive and exclusive day counts.
-This is the most common source of off-by-one errors in billing, rentals, and attendance — always confirm which convention your use case requires.
+This causes most off-by-one errors in billing, rentals, and attendance.
+Confirm which convention your use case requires before you calculate anything.

 Formula & Methodology